 Front opening nightdress (1 per day so I will bring 3) that you can do skin to skin in and feed in - check out mine on my instagram stories @drlauragp.
-I’ve also just added this one from next to my shopping bag, and this one from Dunnes looks like a great option too, and affordable.
+This one from Dunnes looks like a great option too, and affordable.

 Granny knickers (I show you mine from Penny’s on my stories but these are similar from Dunnes).
 These are great post section as they rise up above scar.
 I will usually bring 1 pack of 5 in black and maybe some extra just in case